MicrosoftDocs/power-automate-docs/articles/minit/process-context.md

 ## Open the Process context screen

-There are two ways to open the **Process context** screen depending on where you are in the application.
+There are two ways to open the **Process context** screen depending on where you are in Power Automate Process Mining.

 - **From the Processes screen:** Select **Process context**.